Watch NASA's mega moon rocket roll out to the launchpad ahead of liftoff – KION546

 The Artemis team is targeting its first two-hour launch window from 8:33 a.m.
 ET to 10:33 a.m.
 ET on Monday, August 29.
 There are backup launch windows on September 2 and September 5.

-The NASA Kennedy YouTube channel will provide a livestream of the rollout, which is expected to begin at 9 p.m.
-ET Tuesday and will last for 10 to 12 hours.
+The NASA Kennedy YouTube channel is providing a livestream of the rollout, which began around 10 p.m.
+ET Tuesday, according to a tweet from the Kennedy Space Center’s verified account.
+The maneuver is expected to last 10 to 12 hours.

-The massive 322-foot-tall (98-meter-tall) stack will go for a slow 4-mile (6.4 kilometer) ride aboard one of the Apollo-era giant NASA crawlers from the assembly building to the launchpad — just like the shuttle missions and Apollo Saturn V rockets once did.
+The massive 322-foot-tall (98-meter-tall) stack embarked on a slow 4-mile (6.4 kilometer) ride aboard one of the Apollo-era giant NASA crawlers from the assembly building to the launchpad — just like the shuttle missions and Apollo Saturn V rockets once did.

 The 6.6 million-pound (3 million-kilogram) crawler will carry the towering rocket stack and its mobile launcher at a top speed of 1 mile per hour (1.6 kilometers per hour).